 If you are restoring an existing cluster to a known good state, you must wipe any existing data first.
 Stop the cluster using stop cluster, then restart it using start cluster with the --initial option, which causes the data node file systems to be cleared.
-(Note that for MySQL NDB Cluster 7.5, Disk Data files must be removed manually.)
 Following this, you can restore the cluster from the desired backup using restore cluster.